Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Conclusion

+We have generalized the Tutte and BR polynomials to rank 3 w-colored graphs.
+The rank $D$ w-colored graphs are new combinatorial objects obtained from the (stranded) edge contraction of rank $D$ half-edged, colored and stranded graphs.
+Colored stranded and tensor graphs have appeared in several contexts in physics, in particular, as Feynman graphs of field theories describing quantum geometry and gravity.
+The new polynomial invariant $\mT$ presented in this work satisfies a contraction/cut recursion relation on rank 3 w-colored graphs, with the cut operation which seems natural in this context.
+We have evaluated some boundary cases or terminal forms of the contraction/cut recursion relation for these graphs.
+The multivariate form of the invariant has been given, and its relation with the Gurau polynomial, see \cite{Gurau:2009tz}, has been established.

+Studying the limit cases, the invariant $\mT$ reduces to the Tutte polynomial on its underlying graph.
+The connection with the BR polynomial on half-edged ribbon graphs might be also achieved after reduction of the present analysis to rank 2.

+The perspectives of this work are numerous.
+First, we must mention that it is not excluded that rank $D$ w-colored graphs and all other graph species studied in this work find other definitions.
+For instance, there is another interesting underlying graph of an HESG $\crrG_{\mf^0}$.
+The {\emph string graph} $S(\crrG_{\mf^0})$ of $\crrG_{\mf^0}$ is the graph whose vertex set is the set of vertex points and SHe external points of $\crrG_{\mf^0}$, and whose edge set is the set of strands and chords in $\crrG_{\mf^0}$, the incidence relation between the vertices and edges of $S(\crrG_{\mf^0})$ being obvious.
+Appearing as a watermark in Definition \ref{innerface}, such a graph that might reveal a new point of view and perhaps brings simplification of the present results.
+This is certainly worth investigating.
-$\bullet$ In fact, before addressing the universality issue on stranded structures, one first needs to understand to what extent the universality property can be recovered for the extension $\cR$ of the BR polynomial for ribbon graphs with flags (without pinching).
-This will amount to generalize the notion of chord diagrams $\mathcal{D}$, their equivalence relation under rotations about chords and finally their associated basic canonical diagrams $\mathcal {D}_{ijk}$ (counting the nullity $i$, genus $j$ of the diagram, $k$ is associated with the orientation of the surface associated with diagram) \cite{bollo,bollo3} to chord diagrams with flags.
-Such a preliminary task will certainly imply the existence of a new canonical diagram $\mathcal {D}_{ijkl}$, where $i$, $j$, $k$ keep their meaning and $l$ defines the number of connected component associated with the boundary of the open ribbon graph.

-$\bullet$ There exists another formulation of the Tutte and BR polynomials in terms of spanning tree expansions.
-Such a notion deserves to be investigated as well in the context of w-colored stranded graphs.
+For instance, the universality property of $\mT$ must be addressed, once the notion of the one-vertex w-colored graphs is well mastered.
+The introduction of colors might help in classifying the bouquets of w-colored graphs needed in this proof.
+In fact, before addressing the universality issue on stranded structures, one first needs to understand to how the universality property can be extended for the extension of the BR polynomial to HERGs.
+This will amount to generalizing the notion of chord diagrams $\mathcal{D}$, their equivalence relation under rotations about chords, and finally their associated basic canonical diagrams $\mathcal {D}_{ijk}$ (counting the nullity $i$, genus $j$ of the diagram, $k$ is associated with the orientation of the surface associated with diagram) \cite{bollo,bollo3} to \emph{chord diagrams with half-edges}.
+Such a preliminary task will certainly imply the existence of a new canonical diagram $\mathcal {D}_{ijkl}$, where $i$, $j$, $k$ keep their meaning, and $l$ defines the number of connected components associated with the boundary of the HERG.
+It is also known that the Tutte and BR polynomials can be expressed in terms of spanning tree expansions and enumerate specific trees.
+We may ask: what type of tree expansion does $\mT$ satisfy, and which objects does it enumerate?
+These new lines of investigation will certain yield interesting results relating combinatorics and topology in higher dimension \cite{Brighton}.